Shad0wLi0n/bridgewater-concordance/README.md

 ### Thanks for taking a look, installation instructions and a brief overview follow below.

+## Overview:

+What the program does.

+Given an arbitrary text document written in English, write a program that will generate a concordance, i.e. an alphabetical list of all word occurrences, labeled with word frequencies.
+Bonus: label each word with the sentence numbers in which each occurrence appeared.

 ## Notes:

 The project was written in the react framework and bootstrapped using [Create React App](https://github.com/facebookincubator/create-react-app).
 I made use of the [Skeleton CSS Boilerplate](http://getskeleton.com/) as well.
 As a Front End Developer, I believe a clean, simple UI is just as important as a thorough solution.
 The application is fully responsive.